George Wither: Early life

 Wither was born in Bentworth, near Alton, in the heart of Hampshire, the son of George Wither Senior of that place and his wife, Mary, who was possibly from the family of Hunt.
 His grandfather, Richard Wither, lived at Manydown in Wootton St Lawrence, where the family had resided since at least 1344.
 His early schooling took place under Rev. John Greaves, the father of John, Sir Edward and Thomas Greaves.
 Between the ages of fifteen and seventeen he studied at Magdalen College, Oxford.
-Despite his neighbors' advice that his father put him to some mechanic trade, he was sent to one of the Inns of Chancery, eventually obtaining an introduction at Court.
+Despite his neighbours' advice that his father put him to some mechanic trade, he was sent to one of the Inns of Chancery, eventually obtaining an introduction at Court.

 It is thought that he spent some time in Ireland, perhaps with Adam Loftus at Rathfarnham Castle.
 He wrote what amounted to a masque for a wedding that took place there in 1610, of the parents of Francis Willughby.

 He wrote an elegy (1612) on the death of Henry Frederick, Prince of Wales, and a volume of gratulatory poems (1613) on the marriage of the princess Elizabeth.